If you’re wondering, “What is a credit score, anyway?” – don’t worry! We’ve got you covered.

 Sign up for Borrowell to get your free credit score.
 That's right.
 For free.

-The Flexiti card is not exactly the same as a credit card as there are some differences:
+The Flexiti card is not exactly the same as a credit card, and there are some important differences, including:

-• The interest rate you could be charged is very high.
-The average interest rate in Canada for credit cards is around 20%, whereas once you complete the promotional interest-free period with Flexiti, you could be subject to interest rates as high as 39.99%.
+You can expect a higher interest rate.
+The average interest rate in Canada for credit cards is around 20%.
+Once you complete the promotional interest-free period with Flexiti, you could be pay interest rates as high as 45.99%.

 When you apply for financing, Flexiti does conduct a hard credit check by contacting a credit bureau to check your credit report.